maratoid/trogdor/README.md

 ## aws cluster

-Adjust number of nodes in you aws settings.yaml
+Adjust number of nodes in your aws settings.yaml

 Create an elastic Load Balancer in EC2.
 On the AWS EC2 console: